DsosaH/osticket-postconfg/README.md

 </p><br/>
 <h2>Tickets</h2>
 <p>
-  Ticket refers to a user issuing a complain or problem to the system in order for it to be assigned the proper department, urgency and solution as soon as possible.<br>
+  Ticket refers to a user issuing a complaint or problem to the system in order for it to be assigned the proper department, urgency and solution as soon as possible.<br>
-  We'll now configure osTicket to allow anyone to send tickets. by going to <ins>Admin Panel -> Settings -> User Settings</ins> and once here we can decide if we want to allow anyone or just registred users to send tickets by leaving or cheking the shown below option.
-For this example, we'll leave it unchecked to allow anonymus ticket submission.
+  We'll now configure osTicket to allow anyone to send tickets.
+By going to <ins>Admin Panel -> Settings -> User Settings</ins> and once here we can decide if we want to allow anyone or just registered users to send tickets by leaving or checking the shown below option.
+For this example, we'll leave it unchecked to allow anonymous ticket submission.
 </p>
 <p>